coleslaw481/ndex-enrichment-rest-model/README.md

-NOTE NDEx Enrichment Object Model Repo has been deprecated
+NDEx Enrichment Object Model Repo (MOVED)
 ============================================================

 **As of release 0.8.0, classes in this repo have been moved into